rememberSoftwares/yacana/README.md

 ### Creating and loading checkpoints

-As mentionned earlier it's better to keep the History clean.
+As mentioned earlier it's better to keep the History clean.
 Too many prompts and unrelated questions will lead to poorer results so if you have the opportunity to scratch some portion then you should.
-Yacana allows you to make a history snapshots and rollback to any them.
+Yacana allows you to make a history snapshot and rollback to any of them.
 This is in particullary useful when you are reaching the end of a flow branch and want to go back onto another branch.

 It is as simple as this:
 ```python
 # Creating a checkpoint
 checkpoint_id: str = agent1.history.create_check_point()
 ```
-The checkpoint_id is only an uniq identifier that you can use to load back a save.
+The checkpoint_id is only a unique identifier that you can use to load back a save.
 Like this:
 ```python
 # Go back in time to when the checkpoint was created
 agent1.history.load_check_point(checkpoint_id)
 ```

-ℹ️ Note that nothing prevents you from making a snapshot before rolling back to a previopus save.
+ℹ️ Note that nothing prevents you from making a snapshot before rolling back to a previous save.
 This way you could return... to the future. ^^
-Are you okay Marty ?
+Are you okay Marty?

 Let's take a concrete example.
-You have an pastry website that generates pastries recipes (using real data from a tool would be better, continue the tutorial).
+You have a pastry website that generates pastry recipes (using real data from a tool would be better, continue the tutorial).
 The flow will look like this:
 1. Propose 5 pastry names ;
 2. Create a checkpoint ;